sfc-gh-awasserman/price_transparency_poc/README.md

 With the architecture and account configured, you can now begin the data ingestion process.

-1. Connect to Snowflake with SnowSQL (CLI client), and put the price transparency file in the data directory of the internal stage: put file:///pathtofile/price_transparency.json @data_stg/data auto_compress = false;
+1. Connect to Snowflake with SnowSQL (CLI client), and put the price transparency file in the data directory of the internal stage: `put file:///pathtofile/price_transparency.json @data_stg/data auto_compress = false;`
 2. Open the `data_ingest.sql` file and execute the stored procedure to kick off the pipeline.
 This will start the process of parsing the price transparency file and writing it to the Azure stage.

 ---

+## 🧪 Lab 2: Data Transformation and Analysis

+This lab focuses on transforming the ingested semi-structured JSON data into a flattened, relational format that is optimized for analysis.

+### 1. Transforming and Persisting Data

+The `data_transformation.sql` script contains a series of SQL commands that will progressively transform and flatten the data.

+1.  **Open `data_transformation.sql`** in a Snowflake worksheet.
+2.  **Execute the script step-by-step** to observe the transformations:
+    * **Step 1:** Previews the initial data transformation performed by the `NEGOTIATED_PRICES_V` view.
+    * **Step 2:** Persists the view's data into a structured table called `NEGOTIATED_PRICES` using a CTAS statement.
+This materializes the data for better performance.
+    * **Step 3:** Demonstrates how to use the `LATERAL FLATTEN` function to de-normalize the nested `provider_groups` and `npi` arrays.
+    * **Step 4:** Creates a final, fully flattened table named `NEGOTIATED_PRICES_FLAT`.
+This table is ideal for BI tools and direct analytical queries, as it removes the complexity of the original JSON structure.